Shubham0315/ShellScripting/Debugging/README.md

 - Debugging shell scripts means identifying and fixing errors in them.
-- Proper debuggingtechniques can help you locate issues quickly and efficiently.
+- Proper debugging techniques can help you locate issues quickly and efficiently.
 - Two common techniques for debugging shell scripts are printing/debugging techniques and using set -x and set -e

   1. Printing/debugging techniques